iMicknl/azure-genesys-audiohook/README.md

     | Azure Location      | The Azure region for resources (e.g., swedencentral).                       |
     | Environment Name    | A unique environment name (used as a prefix for resource names).             |

-    > [!NOTE]
-    > For best compatibility, use `swedencentral` as your Azure region.
+    For best compatibility, use `swedencentral` as your Azure region.
 Other regions may not be fully supported or tested.

 4. After deployment, the CLI will display a link to your web service.
 Open it in your browser, you should see `{"status": "healthy"}` to confirm the service is running.